klebeiro/prime-sd/README.md

 For **Notifications**, which require real-time transmission, WebSocket and gRPC were ideal due to their bidirectional traffic capabilities.
 JavaScript (Node.js with Express) was used to take advantage of asynchronous I/O, improving efficiency for handling multiple simultaneous connections.

+Docker was used to containerize the application and ease the deployment.

 ### Architecture Overview
 ![System Architecture](./architecture.png)